-Grantees are required to spend at least fifty percent (50%) of the total grant award amount on or before the end of the second quarter of the grant year (May 1st, 2024).
-Grantees are required to spend at least seventy five percent (75%) of the total grant award amount on or before the end of the third quarter of the grant year (August 1st, 2024).
-Grantees are required to send one hundred percent (100%) of the total grant award on or before October 31st, 2024.
+Grantees are required to spend at least fifty percent (50%) of the total grant award amount on or before the end of the second quarter of the grant year (May 1st, 2025).
+Grantees are required to send one hundred percent (100%) of the total grant award on or before October 31st, 2025.
 MHDC has the discretion to recapture a portion or all remaining ESG funds as of these deadlines.